 A young lady, formerly governess to my eldest daughter, was staying on a visit at my house in April last, when, after an accidental exposure to one of those dreadful cold easterly winds which had so greatly prevailed during the winter, she was one morning seized with a most excruciating pain in one of her teeth in the upper jaw, which kept increasing during the day, and kept her awake the whole of the night.
-On the following morning, unable to bear the pain any longer, she meditated proceeding to some dentist, to have the tooth removed, as she knew it to be partly She was, however, prevented from decayed. doing it by the ladies of the family, who suggested the use of the ammoniated lotion, with the virtues of which they were all well acquainted.
-A bottle of one of those applications was consequently procured from my room, and a small quantity conveyed to the affected tooth and surrounding gum.
-The toothach almost immediately ceased.
+On the following morning, unable to bear the pain any longer, she meditated proceeding to some dentist, to have the tooth removed, as she knew it to be partly decayed.
+She was, however, prevented from doing it by the ladies of the family, who suggested the use of the ammoniated lotion, with the virtues of which they were all well acquainted.
+A bottle of one of those applications was consequently procured from my room, and a small quantity conThe toothach almost immediately ceased.
 Threatening, however, to return in the evening, the application was repeated, externally as well as internally, when all further suffering was suspended, and to this moment no fresh attack of toothach has taken place.